AntonisGkortzis/fun-in-Athens/guide.md

 <img src="media/theDoctorsWheelchair.jpg" alt="drawing" width="500"/>

 Even though it doesn't offer Greek recipes, "The Doctors Wheelchair"(or in greek "Το Καροτσάκι του Γιατρού") is one of the best Greek fast food restaurants you can find in the city center.
 Located in the area of Psiri, this little unique restaurant offers all the delicacies a normal fast food restaurant would offer but with the generous portioning of the Greeks.
-If you decide to visit, i suggest trying the "Loua Loua" sandwich.
+If you decide to visit, I suggest trying the "Loua Loua" sandwich.
 This magnificent gastronomical creation will probably keep you satisfied for the rest of the day, that is if you manage to eat it whole.
 Address:[Μιαούλη 5, Αθήνα](https://www.google.gr/maps/place/Miaouli+5,+Athina+105+54/@37.97708,23.7233708,17z/data=!3m1!4b1!4m5!3m4!1s0x14a1bd23053dac0b:0xb0155bec7836bf32!8m2!3d37.97708!4d23.7255595)

 *Photo retrieved from:* [Maxmag](https://www.maxmag.gr/city-guide/karotsi-toy-giatroy-docs-burger-bar/)